 Steeldrucktone is a trade name for a type of deep brown postcard distributed by the American News Company that were printed as collotypes with a darker gravure overprint on textured paper.

 Iron had been used for etching and engraving since its inception, but its hardness and susceptibility to corrosion kept it out of general use in favor of copper.
 In 1797 Jacob Perkins patented a method of softening steel for engraving upon it with hardened steel tools, and then casehardening the plate afterwards for printing.
 Because of its durability steel engraving became a competitive printing medium until the method of electroplating copper with steel was invented.
 Engravings on steel are still primarily used for the printing of stamps, money, and certificates where high press runs are needed.
 The deep relief of this surface allows steel engraved plates to be wiped completely clean without fear of removing too much ink.
 This not only speeds up printing but creates identical sharp crisp images that are more difficult to forge as no plate tone residue is left behind to create unique impressions.
 Though used to reproduce numerous images this process was not well liked among illustrators because of the clean sterile look that it produced.

 When George C. Tilyou opened an amusement park at Brooklyn’s Coney Island in 1897, his first major attraction was a ride of mechanical horses.
 This ride naturally became known as the Steeplechase, and the amusement area was named Steeplechase Park.
-As other such rides opened around the world they assumed the Steeplechase name.
+As other such rides opened around the world they also assumed the Steeplechase name.

 Steindruck is a term found on German postcards meaning they were printed in lithography.